JordanMarr/jordanmarr.github.io/fsharp/safe-stack-ssdt-starter/index.md

 Then you're in luck!
 This post will provide a step-by-step tutorial to get you up and running.

 In this post we will cover the following:
-* Creating an F# and Fable 3 powered web site using the latest SAFE Stack template (that supports Fable 3)
+* Creating a Fable 3 powered web site using the latest SAFE Stack template
 * Creating a SQL Server database using Azure Data Studio
 * Adding a .sqlproj to your SAFE Stack solution using the SQL Database Projects extension in Azure Data Studio
-* Creating a data module in your SAFE Stack application using the new SSDT F# Type Provider in the SQLProvider library.
+* Creating a data module in your SAFE Stack application using the new SSDT Type Provider in the SQLProvider library.

 To get started, you will need the following:
 * .NET 5 CLI